NRC-AI4Photonics/ModeExchangeTutorialML/README.md

 The provided Python script allows you to reproduce these examples directly, using simple flags and parameters.

+Additionally, the folder `./Simulations_setup` contains example code and needed scripts to run Ansys Lumerical simulations for data generation.
 ---

 ## Getting Started